Robert A. Taft: Family and education

-Taft was born in Cincinnati, Ohio, a product of one of America's most prominent political families.
+Taft was born in Cincinnati, Ohio, on September 8, 1889, a product of one of America's most prominent political families.
 He was a grandson of Attorney General and Secretary of War Alphonso Taft, and the elder son of President and Chief Justice William Howard Taft and Helen Louise "Nellie" Herron.
-His younger brother Charles Phelps Taft II served as the Mayor of Cincinnati and was the unsuccessful Republican candidate for Ohio Governor in 1952.
+His younger brother Charles Phelps Taft II served as the mayor of Cincinnati and was the unsuccessful Republican candidate for Ohio Governor in 1952.
 As a boy Taft spent four years in the Philippines, where his father was Governor-General.
 He was first in his class at the Taft School (run by his uncle), at Yale College (1910), and at Harvard Law School (1913).
 He was a member of Psi Upsilon, his father's fraternity and Skull and Bones, and edited the Harvard Law Review.
 In 1913, Taft scored the highest in the state on the Ohio bar exam.
 He then practiced for four years with the firm of Maxwell and Ramsey (now Graydon Head & Ritchey LLP) in Cincinnati, his family's ancestral city.
 After a two-year stint in Washington working for the Food and Drug Administration, he returned to Cincinnati and opened his own law office.
 In 1924, he and his brother Charles helped form the law partnership Taft Stettinius & Hollister, with which Taft continued to be associated until his death and continues to carry his name today.